Inklingo

 nounA2general

-Use 'equipo' when referring to a general set of tools, gear, or equipment needed for a specific activity or purpose, like camping or a DIY project.
+Use 'equipo' for a set of tools or items needed for a specific activity or purpose, like camping or a first-aid kit.

 A neatly arranged collection of camping gear, including a rolled-up tent, a large backpack, and a lantern, sitting on green grass.